fitpred/mlops-zcamp-project/README.md

 ## walkthrough instruction
 1. Create AWS EC2 instance (I took Ubuntu 22.04 lts)
 2. Connect to it: ssh -i file.pem username@ip-address
-3. Install pip, Docker, Docker compose, add your user to docker group: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04
+3. Install Docker, Docker compose, add your user to docker group, install pip, export prefect PREFECT_API_KEY
 4. Create projects folder, go to it and clone repo
 5. Launch Mlflow server, connect to prefect cloud, train model and register it: (all this done in docker compose) go to project root folder and run docker-compose up - it will launch mlflow server, run train model scripts connected to mlflow server and prefect cloud, register model and save it to web-service folder.
 If you want to open mlflow UI on your laptop, you should forward port 5000